simotek057/simotek057.github.io/pages/services/products/test.md

 ---
 layout: page
 show_meta: false
-title: "Header With Text"  <!--Заголовок : "Заголовок с текстом" -->
+title: "Header With Text"
-subheadline: "Headers With Style"  <!--Заголовок : "Заголовок со стилем" над title-->
+subheadline: "Headers With Style"
 teaser: "Feeling Responsive allows you to use all kinds of headers.
 This header is with text."
 header:
    image_fullwidth: unsplash_brooklyn-bridge_header.jpg